Jake: Oh, really? Who does Kevin James play in it?

 John August coined the term "Clique Flick" on his filmmaking podcast Script Notes.

 - Akiyuki Shinbo, the director for all of Studio Shaft's works, has a selection of voice actors that pop up time and time again.
-Hiroshi Kamiya, Chiwa Saito and Miyuki Sawashiro are the ones most likely to show up.
+Hiroshi Kamiya, Chiwa Saitō, Miyuki Sawashiro, Kana Hanazawa, Maaya Sakamoto and Takehito Koyasu are the ones most likely to show up.

 - Koichi Mashimo frequently works with favorite seiyus Miyu Irino, Aya Hisakawa, Maaya Sakamoto among others.
 Musically he frequents the group Ali Project, and Yuki Kajiura.
 Also has his favorite screenwriters.
 In addition he always goes to the same studio for the art direction and in-betweening and completion work of his anime.